gwen-interpreter/gwen-web/README.md

  Scenario: the list will contain <expected> items
       Then count should be "$<expected>"
  ```
-.. without having to develop any framework, page objects or Selenium code.
+3. Launch Gwen to bind your meta and execute your features to drive automation.

 Get Started
 -----------

-See the [getting started](https://gweninterpreter.org/docs/get-started) user guide on our Gwen project website.
+See the [getting started](https://gweninterpreter.org/docs/get-started) guide on our Gwen project website.

 Key Features
 ------------